Bi-VLA: Vision-Language-Action Model-Based System for Bimanual Robotic Dexterous Manipulations: Grounding Language Instructions into Bimanual Robot Actions

 \subsubsection{Semantic planning}

 Semantic planning involves the use of natural language understanding and generation techniques to interpret human instructions and generate executable plans.
-In the context of our work, the semantic planner is designed to generate a plan for coordinating the movements of the two robot arm manipulators equipped with different and appropriate tools in order to perform the given task.
-The planner takes a task description as input and produces a plan specifying the sequence of actions that need to be executed by the robot arms (Fig. \ref{semantic_planning} left).
+In the context of our work, the semantic planner is designed to generate a plan for coordinating the movements of the two robot arm manipulators equipped with different and appropriate tools in order to perform a given action.
+The planner takes the action description as input and produces a plan specifying the sequence of motions that need to be executed by the robot arms (see Fig. \ref{semantic_planning}).
 The planner utilizes a template that provides a general structure for the plan.
-It starts with the "[start of plan]" tag and ends with the "[end of plan]" tag, ensuring that the plan is clearly delineated.
-The template also includes specific instructions and placeholders that need to be filled based on the task requirements by the vision language model (see section \ref{qwen}), as well as a set of rules to follow.
+It starts with the ``[start of plan]" tag and ends with the ``[end of plan]" tag, ensuring that the plan is clearly delineated.
+The template also includes specific instructions and placeholders that need to be filled based on the task requirements by the vision-language model (VLM) (see section \ref{qwen}), as well as a set of rules to follow.

-In this work, we used \textbf{Starling-LM-7B-alpha} \cite{starling2023}, an open-source LLM trained by Reinforcement Learning from AI Feedback (RLAIF). \textbf{Starling-LM-7B-alpha} was developed by researchers at UC Berkeley's NEST Lab and it has demonstrated impressive performance, surpassing \textbf{GPT-3.5} \cite{lib:openai2022introducing} in several benchmarks, including MT Bench, where it scored 8.09 out of 10.